nupursjsu/EmergingTechnologiesProject/README.md

-# Project is deployed using TFX tensorflow serving, docker and kubernetes
+# Model is deployed using TFX tensorflow serving, docker and kubernetes

 **Project Name** : Histopathological Image Analysis using attention-based MIL and Transfer Learning techniques